• Skip to primary navigation

 This low-carb sandwich bread is so flavorful and will satisfy those cravings for something soft and ‘bready’.
 These are a great bread alternative especially if you need something to stand in for lettuce wraps, which are tasty and convenient, but sometimes you just want some bread, you know?

-I make these because they’re perfect for breakfast sandwiches, BLTs, burgers and anything else you would toss between two slices of bread.
-Try making the best pulled-pork sandwiches with my Crock Pot Pulled Pork and top it off with Cilantro Lime Coleslaw.
+I make these because they’re perfect for a breakfast sandwich with Egg Salad, or toasted open faced for Avocado Toast.
+Have it for BLTs, burgers and anything else you would toss between two slices of bread.
+Try making the best pulled-pork sandwiches with Pulled Pork cooked low and slow and top it off with Cilantro Lime Coleslaw.
 It’s great for do-ahead meal prep for easy weeknight lunches or dinners.
 And, easy is good!

 Why you’ll love this recipe

-• These keto sandwich thins make a perfect sandwich without the carb crash you get from conventional bread.
+• No carb crash – these keto sandwich thins make a perfect sandwich without the carb crash you get from conventional bread

-• Gluten-free flour mixes tend to be very high in carbs.
-This recipe makes a great keto bread – no need to worry about your macros!
-One serving comes in at only 2g net carbs.
+• Great keto bread – gluten-free flour mixes tend to be very high in carbs.
+No need to worry about your macros as one serving comes in at only 2g net carbs.

-• This is a variation of fathead dough.
+• Great texture – this is a variation of fathead dough.
 You get a great texture in these sandwich thins that will hold up to any sandwich or burger you can build.

-• Cauliflower sandwich thins are a popular keto bread, but are not FODMAP-friendly.
+• FODMAP friendly – cauliflower sandwich thins are a popular keto bread, but are not FODMAP-friendly.
 These gluten-free sandwich thins make a great low-FODMAP bread you’ll want to keep around for breakfasts, lunches or dinners.

 Ingredients for sandwich thins in small bowls and labeled.